Die-hard Hong Kong protesters defend tactics as unity cracks

 Four hundred meters away, a line of riot police stood with full-length shields, batons and tear-gas launchers.

-It was a familiar sight for Wayne after more than two months on the front lines of Hong Kong’s pro-democracy demonstrations.
-Face-offs with police have become part of the 33-year-old philosophy professor’s new normal.
+It was a familiar sight for Wayne after more than two months on the front lines of Hong Kong’s turbulent pro-democracy demonstrations.
+Along with hard hats and homemade shields, face-offs with police have become part of the 33-year-old philosophy professor’s new normal.

 The stories of Wayne and three other self-described “front line” protesters interviewed by The Associated Press provide insights into how what started as a largely peaceful movement against proposed changes to the city’s extradition law has morphed into a summer of tear gas and rubber bullets.
 They spoke on condition they be identified only by partial names because they feared arrest.